 Another option may be to delete emails that are older than a certain date.
 You can do so via cPanel’s Email Disk Usage feature.

 You can also have a look at the default mailbox.
 This mailbox collects bounce emails for emails that have been sent by a script, cron job messages and, depending on how the mailbox is set up, emails sent to non-existing users.
 If the mailbox is very large then you can probably empty it.
 At the same time you may want to check why the mailbox is collecting lots of emails.
 Often, a large default mailbox points to an issue with your account.
 For instance, lots of bounce emails in the inbox may indicate that a lot of spam is being submitted via forms on your website.
-Or, lots of cron emails may indicate that one or more cron jobs you created aren’t working correctly.
+Or, lots of cron emails may indicate that one or more cron jobs aren’t working correctly.

 There are other possible reasons why your website is using a lot of disk space.
 If your website is generating lots of PHP notices, warnings and/or errors then there may be very large error_log files.
 You can safely delete these files, but we strongly suggest to first investigate the errors.